Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 Now let's go over how all those states enable a provider application to create a virtual file system.

-A provider application starts things off by creating an empty directory to serve as a virtualization root, and attaching GvFlt to that directory.
+A provider application starts things off by creating a directory and informing GvFlt to treat the directory as a virtualization root.
 The first time a user enumerates the root directory, the following happens:
 * GvFlt intercepts the enumeration request.
 Because the virtualization root is always a partial directory, GvFlt will send an enumeration request up to the provider